 The only way to know how much your dog affects your home insurance costs is to review your policy.
 Before you get a dog—or if you already have one and are buying a home—compare several different insurance policies to see which ones will cover your pet.

-Regardless of your dog’s breed or breeds, it’s a good idea to make sure they’re well trained and less likely to cause harm by:
+Regardless of your dog’s breed or breeds, it’s a good idea to make sure it's well trained and less likely to cause harm by:

 - Keeping your pup up to date on vaccinations